KonQcs/NY-Yellow-Taxi-Analytics-with-Apache-Spark-Hadoop/README.md

 # NY Yellow Taxi Analytics with Apache Spark & Hadoop (2024–2025)

-> Implemented by: Michail Solomonidis & Konstantinos Kioussis
+> Implemented by: Michail Solomonidis & Konstantinos Kiousis

 This repository contains the code and related reports for a semester project on large-scale data processing using Apache Spark and Apache Hadoop.
 The project focuses on **information extraction and performance evaluation** over real New York City taxi trip data using: